 Your colleagues only need a tablet to prepare for their meeting.
 During the meeting, also, there is no paper to be seen.
 All of the meeting materials are on the server or in the cloud.
 With this you have tackled the chance that paper meeting documents fall into the wrong hands.
 Should a device unexpectedly crash?
 Don’t panic!
 No meeting materials will be lost.

 Naturally, you also need to take security measures if you meet paper-free or digitally.
-After all, data leaks, security incidents and hacks are a harsh reality of modern times.
+After all, data leaks, security incidents and shadow IT are a harsh reality of modern times.
 With a good security policy, the risk that your sensitive company information becomes public is significantly smaller than when you meet “on paper.”
 Do you want to save yourself some brainpower concerning the safety of digital meetings?
 With the following tips you’ll be on track in a snap.